 This is for electric energy professionals.
-This is the only distance-enabled program in electric power that allows students to attend lectures in the classroom or in remote synchronous participation via the Internet, anywhere in the world.
+This program in electric power that allows students to attend lectures in the classroom or in remote participation via the Internet, anywhere in the world.

 The curriculum's core strengths are grounded in electric power engineering principles and focus on the expansion and enhanced reliability of electric power grid infrastructure through applications of power electronics and other advanced control technologies.
 Renewable energy integration and smart grids also play an important role.
-Program content - combined with innovative distance-enabled delivery and collaborative components - makes this program an attractive and unique choice in graduate engineering.
+Program content - combined with distance-enabled delivery and collaborative components - makes this program an attractive and unique choice in graduate engineering.

-Electric Power Engineering Certificate Curriculum Credit hours required: 15 Students may select from any five of the following courses:
+Electric Power Engineering Certificate Curriculum

+Credit hours required: 15

-ECE 2774: Power System Engineering and Analysis 2\ ECE 2777: Power Systems Transients 1\ ECE 2250: Power Electronics\ ECE 2646: Linear Systems Theory ECE 2795: Special Topics: Renewable & Alternative Energy Systems ECE 2795: Special Topics: Smart Grid Technologies and Applications ECE 2795: Special Topics: Advanced Power Electronics FACTS & HVDC Technologies
+Students may select from any five of the following courses: ECE 2250: Power Electronics\ ECE 2646: Linear Systems Theory ECE 2774: Power System Engineering and Analysis 2\ ECE 2775: Advanced Electric Machines & Drives ECE 2776: Microgrid Concepts and Distributed Generation Technologies ECE 2777: Power Systems Transients 1\ ECE 2778: FACTS and HVDC Technologies ECE 2780: Renewable and Alternative Energy ECE 2781: Smart Grid Technologies & Applications